reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 this permanent?

 Let's exit the container and see what we can do.
-The following will bring your original prompt back.
+The following will get you out of the container and bring your original prompt back.

 .. code:: bash